 Finally, low-cut hiking shoes are best for hikers who want to spend a minimal amount for a gear.
 Those who are casual hikers do not need to spend so much money for a pair of footwear that they will rarely use.
 In this case, buying a pair of hiking footwear that costs $100 or less is a sounder choice.

-Technologies applied to low-cut hiking shoes
+Technologies applied to low-cut hiking shoes for men and women

 A few decades ago, outdoor enthusiasts were limited only to wearing hiking boots.
 In the 1980s, shoe manufacturers saw the potential of the growing outdoor market.
 Eventually, the market between outdoor and running gears blurred.
 The demand for athletic-looking hiking shoes continued to grow.